 First round seed matchups, history

-TheLines offers a look back at the history of all of the first round seed matchups.
+TheLines offers a look back at the history of all of the first round seed matchups and previews each of the 2023 matchups.
 Check them out here:

 March Madness betting sites